Sutherland Wash - Catalina State Park

 - GPS Coordinate: 32.429402, -110.927495

 - Amenities: Restroom, water spigots, picnic tables, trash cans, recycling, fire rings, grills, horse stable with 16 stalls, and overnight parking for equestrian trailers (overnight fees apply).
 Catalina State Park offers horseback riding activities through our concessionaire, Rancho De Los Cerros.
-You can find out how to book a horseback ride by visiting their website.
+Learn how to book a ride on their website.

 Romero Ruins Ramada Parking Lot: 0.8 mi/1.3 km north from the Ranger Station on the west side of the road.